 Number of screenings

-No films included in the sections of the Festival will be shown at more than three public screenings for long feature and no more than four public screenings for short films per festival city.
+No films included in the sections of the Festival will be shown at more than three public screenings for long feature and no more than four public screenings for short films.
 SzimplaFilm undertakes to request written authorization from the producer in the case of any additional screenings whatsoever, either within the framework of the Festival, or outside it.

 Language versions of prints